 Social Structure: Like other marine mammals killer whales live in pods of many whales which can have complex social structures.
-Young whales will often stay with their mothers until they are old enough to give birth to young of their own, and the oldest and largest whales often effectively act as the leader of a pod.
-In captivity killer whales are at the very best kept in groups of just a few whales.
-This does not allow them to develop any of the social bonds and structures which they would in the wild and groups may also put whales together in unnatural structures.
+Young whales will often stay with their mothers until they are old enough to give birth to young of their own, and the oldest female whales often effectively act as the leader of a pod.
+It is often a matriarchal social structure with the full-grown males often staying at the outskirts of the group.
+In captivity killer whales are kept in groups of just a few whales and have no option other than to mix together.
+This does not allow them to form into their natural social structure or develop any of the social bonds and relationships which they would in the wild.
 Some killer whales have been known to be “bullied.”
-For example Tilikum, a famous captive killer whale held in SeaWorld in Orlando, Florida, failed to bond with the two female killer whales he was kept with.
+For example Tilikum, a famous captive killer whale held in SeaWorld in Orlando, Florida was forced to live in very close proximity to the two female killer whales he was kept with.
 He was repeatedly chased around his tank and was at times bitten and raked by the teeth of the other whales to such an extent he had to be housed separately.

 Health and Life Expectancy: One of the most striking physical differences between wild and captive killer whales is the dorsal fin.
 In wild killer whales the dorsal fin stands upright from the body and can be almost seven feet tall in a fully grown male killer whale.